ldbc/sigmod2014-contest-graphblas/README.md

 ### Steps
 - Clone [fixes branch](https://github.com/szarnyasg/pygraphblas/tree/fixes) of https://github.com/szarnyasg/pygraphblas/
 - Run `./build.sh v3.2.0` to build the Docker image with slight modifications
+- To run pygrpahblas in Docker:
-- Mount this repo to the container by adding `-v «PATH»/sigmod2014-pc:/home/jovyan/sigmod2014-pc` to [notebook.sh](https://github.com/szarnyasg/pygraphblas/blob/fixes/notebook.sh)
+    - Mount this repo to the container by adding `-v «PATH»/sigmod2014-pc:/home/jovyan/sigmod2014-pc` to [notebook.sh](https://github.com/szarnyasg/pygraphblas/blob/fixes/notebook.sh), where `«PATH` is the absolute path to this repository.
     - Start `./notebook.sh`
     - Open Jupyter Notebook at: http://127.0.0.1:8888/?token=«TOKEN»
+- To install pygraphblas on your host machine, navigate to the `pygraphblas` directory:
+    - Install its dependencies: `sudo pip3 install -r notebook-requirements.txt`
+    - Make sure it's uninstalled and install it: `pip3 uninstall pygraphblas; python3 setup.py install --user`

 ## Data